azsry/phasmophobia_mechanics/README.md

 - Ghosts leave a Ghost Interaction EMF (Level 2) on the sink

 ## Ghost Orbs
-- Ghost orbs only spawn in the ghost's favourite room.
+- Ghost orbs only spawn in the ghost's favourite room, and can be seen in the doorway to that room from a hallway.
 This favourite room is designated on ghost spawn
+- Ghost orbs can be seen before entering the house if a fixed camera is pointing at the door/hallway to their favourite room.

 ## Spirit Box
 - Ghosts can only respond once every 10 seconds